sbabcoc/TestNG-Foundation/README.md

 * [IInvokedMethodListenerEx](https://git.nordstrom.net/projects/MFATT/repos/testng-foundation/browse/src/main/java/com/nordstrom/automation/testng/IInvokedMethodListenerEx.java):
 Test classes that implement the **IInvokedMethodListenerEx** interface are hooked in by the invoked method listener implementation of **ExecutionFlowController**.
 See the **TestNG Listeners** section above for more details.
 * [ArtifactType](https://git.nordstrom.net/projects/MFATT/repos/testng-foundation/browse/src/main/java/com/nordstrom/automation/testng/ArtifactType.java):
-Classes that implement the **ArtifactType** interface provide the artifact-specific methods used by the **ArtifactCollector** listener to collect and store test-related artifacts.
+Classes that implement the **ArtifactType** interface provide the artifact-specific methods used by the **ArtifactCollector** listener to capture and store test-related artifacts.
 The unit tests for this project include a reference implementation (**UnitTestArtifact**) provides a basic outline for a scenario-specific artifact provider.
 This artifact provider is specified as the superclass type parameter in the **UnitTestCapture** listener, which is a lightweight extension of **ArtifactCollector**.
 The most basic example is shown below:

 ###### Implementing ArtifactType
 ```java